The Sons of Sultan Bey

 The Jinni was amazed and said, “Command me then, and I will give you your heart’s desire.
 For I have, indeed, great power, and I can give you anything from a sheep to a kingdom.
 I lied when I said I had only gold, as a test for you.
 Now I see that there is something else that is your heart’s desire, something more valuable.
 Shut your eyes then, and tell me what it is that you desire most.”

-The Prince shut his eyes and said, “As you offered, above all else, I desire the daughter of the Sultan of the Hejaz.
-She is known far and wide to be the finest and most captivating princess in the whole world.”
+The Prince shut his eyes and said, “As you offered, above all else I desire the chance to be at the royal court of the Sultan of the Hejaz.
+For his daughter is known far and wide to be the finest and most captivating princess in the whole world.
+If I could only be there, I know I would win her heart and her hand.”

-So the captain invited the prince to board his ship, and gave Zakaria a place to sleep in the captain’s own cabin.
+So the captain invited the prince to board his ship.
+He gave Zakaria a place to sleep in the captain’s own cabin, and took the silver horse below ship to where the animals were kept.

 The ship set forth and sailed smoothly over the sea.
 At sunset, the captain mixed a sleeping powder with a spice called saffron.
 He gave the mixture of sleeping powder and saffron to the cook and instructed her to use it to flavor only the rice for the prince’s dinner.

 At dinnertime, the prince ate heartily of the rice.
 Soon he felt a great drowsiness encloud his head.
 He dropped to the deck, heavy with sleep.
 The captain lifted him up and carried him back to his cabin.
-He took off the prince’s silk clothes, took his purse, and took the gold ring off his finger.
-The captain set shackles to bind the wrists and feet of his victim.
+He took off the prince’s silk clothes and set shackles to bind the wrists and feet of his victim.

 The captain laughed a great laugh.
 “Without your fine clothes, we’ll see what you’re worth!
 I’ll take you to the land of the Abyssinians in Ethiopia.
 There I will sell you as a slave!”